 The Town of Matthews has been working closely with our local, state and federal partners to respond to the Covid-19 crisis.
 As this is a rapidly changing situation, the Town will continue to assess how to best meet the needs of our community while following expert advice from our partners in emergency management.

 On March 17, the Town announced several precautionary measures including event cancellations and facilities closures: Town of Matthews Announces Precautionary Measures Due to COVID-19.
+Please note that Town Hall is now open.
 All playground equipment, picnic shelters and public restrooms are also closed.

 Resources for Businesses